- Saturday, February 21st

 Music Majors

-Students who have formally auditioned and been accepted to the School of Music are automatically accepted in The Pride Marching Band.
+Students who have formally auditioned and been accepted to the School of Music are automatically accepted into The Pride Marching Band.

 Non-Music Majors